Published: 30 November 2020

 The pivotal phase 3 trial to determine efficacy and safety of the Novavax vaccine candidate opened in the UK on 23 September and is now closed to further recruitment having fully enrolled, ahead of schedule.
 The final study participant enrolled on Saturday 28 November.

-The UK Vaccines Taskforce and National Institute for Health Research (NIHR) have played vital roles in the rapid recruitment and enrollment of volunteers.
+The UK Vaccines Taskforce and NIHR have played vital roles in the rapid recruitment and enrollment of volunteers.

 A significant proportion of participants taking part in the study were recruited through the new NHS COVID-19 Vaccine Research Registry - an online registry of people who have signed-up to be contacted about taking part in COVID-19 vaccine studies.
 While the NIHR’s new National Patient Recruitment Centres also played a key role in recruiting and dosing study participants at three regionally based NHS sites across England.